-Thomas Heffernan Ho is an up and coming international Event Rider; one of six Eventing riders representing Hong Kong.
+Thomas Heffernan Ho is an up and coming international Event Rider; one of five Eventing riders representing Hong Kong.
 Currently based in the UK where he trains and competes horses, he was taught under the tutelage of Chris Burton and Lucinda Fredricks.
-His experienced riding has garnered a bronze medal in the Asian Games, while competing with his own two horses at 4 star and Novice level.
+His experienced riding has garnered a bronze medal in the Asian Games and a silver medal at the Asian Championships.
+He is currently based with Stephen Way in Hampshire, where he trains and competes his own horses at 4 Star and Novice level.

 Thomas has caught the eyes of notable sponsors the Hong Kong Jockey Club and The Hong Kong Equestrian Federation.
 Each year, the Hong Kong Team focuses on an International Championship, at varying levels ranging from 1* to 3* such as the Asian Games, the China National Games, the World Equestrian Games and the Olympics.

 Bringing home Hong Kong’s first Eventing Olympic medal is Thomas’ dream.
 He is driven to become a top international rider to promote Eventing in Hong Kong, and to inspire others to follow in his footsteps.

 Re-Qualification for 2021 OlympicsDespite the season suffering many cancellations of competitions, Thomas re-qualified Tayberry for the Tokyo Olympics in Sopot finishing 8th.
 Shannondale Vintage finished 12th in the same competition, achieving his half qualification.

 Asian Championships PattayaThomas was selected for the Eventing Team on Jockey Club Charlene and helped bring home a team Silver medal for Eventing.